SubParSuperCar/rbx-destructor/README.md

 end)
 ```

-> **Note:** The above Source excerpt is outdated and does not properly utilize the new `Extend` and `Clear` methods.
+> **Note:** The above Source excerpt is outdated and does not exemplify the new `Extend` and `Clear` methods.
 An updated Source will be installed as soon as one is available.